silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 The development of a small dynamic website using the technologies studied during the course.

 The assignment should be done in groups of 2 elements.
-The constitution of these groups should be proposed by the students themselves but approved by the teacher to ensure they are balanced.
+The constitution of these groups should be proposed by the students themselves but approved by the professor of the practical class.

-The theme of the website should also be proposed by the students and approved by the teacher.
+The theme of the website should also be proposed by the students and approved by the professor of the practical class.

 ## Deliveries